Polar Bears, Musk Ox, Bearded Seals, & Icebergs - and SO much more.

 The 3rd day on the island was a blowout with a 35 to 55 mph windstorm that was wicked.
 We hunkered down in the cabin all day - totally unsafe to go out on the boat - and we piled rocks on our tent poles so the tents wouldn't blow away and still be there that night - and it worked!

-I found more arctic flora - like Mare's Tail, Fireweed growing on top of the highest hillside on the island, and about 15 different species of lichen - and from that high point we saw several iceberg's afloat in Ungava Bay.
+I found more arctic flora - like Mare's Tail, Fireweed growing on top of the highest hillside on the island, and about 15 different species of lichen - and from that high point we saw several icebergs in Ungava Bay!

 That night, after another delicious dinner, we witnessed our first sunset.
 The golden glow on the horizon went all around us - because we were at the top of the world - well almost.
 Then, about a half hour after it got fully dark, the ENTIRE sky exploded into northern lights.
 Not just on the horizon, the entire sky was filled with dancing and morphing Aurora Borealis.
 It literally took my breath away - and I was lucky to get the few shots I did.